CEREBRUS-MAXIMUS/Surfer-Data/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

+## Getting Started

+To download the app, head over to [https://surfsup.web.app](https://surfsup.web.app).
+Or you can go to the releases page.

+For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md), [Helper Functions Documentation](docs/HELPER_FUNCTIONS.md), and [Guide to Adding New Platforms](docs/ADD_PLATFORMS.md).

 ## About The Project

 Surfer is the world's first digital footprint exporter, designed to centralize all your personal data from various online platforms into a single folder.